 The trek is very uphill very fast.
 It starts off with a gradual increase in incline before going 0-to-100 real quick.
 The terrain gets much rougher and less stable.
 It is rocky and it is inconsistent.
 If you have ever hiked a volcano before, you know what the deal is with hiking on volcanic ash.
 You take a step forward and fall halfway down.
 The sheer amount of rocks makes it a bit easier than pure volcanic ash but it is still frustrating.

 Prepare your calves and thighs for probably the hardest workout you’ll find in Bali.
+For avid hikers, the hike is not anything overwhelmingly difficult.
+However, it definitely has its challenging moments.
+On the way up since it is completely pitch dark aside from your flashlight, missteps can be frequent and painful.
 If you aren’t comfortable with hiking rocky terrain then it is definitely best to take it slow.

 Bring around a liter of water if you get thirsty easily.
-I brought a half liter and was fine but its better to be on the safe side in case it gets really hot or you start struggling a bit.
+I brought a half liter and was fine but its better to be on the safe side in case it gets really hot on the way down or you start struggling a bit.

 Depending on how long you stay on the mountain, you probably won’t get down until around almost 9 AM.
 You will get hungry.
 If you are going solo or your tour doesn’t include breakfast, then you should definitely bring snacks.
 There are little shacks along the way that sell food.
 I didn’t check them out but I’m sure they charged significantly more for their food and drinks.

 Other things to keep in mind would be the weather.
-I brought a raincoat just in case.
+I brought a raincoat just in case but typically the rainy weather in Bali doesn’t start until the afternoon.
 I’ve finally learned my lesson from my fair share of rainy treks.
 I also brought a change of clothes because I anticipated how disgusting my clothes would be post-trek.
 Definitely came in handy.

 It really depends on your fitness level and the number of people clogging up the trail, but it can typically take anywhere from an hour to two hours.
 Give yourself a little leeway so you don’t miss the sunrise.
 Trust me, that shit is majestic af.